 Set up a phone appointment

 In contrast, a phone appointment might be the best balance of convenience and directly talking with a representative, and you don’t have to be computer savvy either.
 You can call your local office or 1-800-772-1213 to reach the national line Monday through Friday between the hours of 8 a.m. and 5:30 p.m.
 Eastern Time.

 Vredeveld says that his firm’s clients have had “really good experiences” when they pre-schedule an appointment, though it may not be possible to schedule an appointment earlier than one or two months out.
 So, plan accordingly.

 The easiest way to apply is to do it online, says Wade Pfau, a professor at the American College of Financial Services in King of Prussia, Pennsylvania.
 He points out that potential applicants can see the Social Security application form before they begin the process.

-Some advisers are even helping clients walk through the online application, such as Mark Wilson, founder of MILE Wealth Management in Irvine, California.
+Some advisors are even helping clients walk through the online application, such as Mark Wilson, founder of MILE Wealth Management in Irvine, California.

 “The online application process can work for most clients,” says Wilson.
 When sitting down to apply, retirees should read this Social Security brochure so they know the documents to have ready, he suggests.

 When to apply for Social Security

 You’ll want to initiate the process at least several months before you want to start receiving benefits, but many potential Social Security recipients are much more concerned about when it makes the most financial sense to start their benefits.
 Unfortunately, there isn’t one answer for everybody, and the best age for taking benefits depends on your specific situation.